pitastrudl/wekanwiki/Test-Edge.md

 https://github.com/wekan/wekan/issues/2811

 ## Who should test
-- If you are the person in your company that gets yelled at when something breaks in new version of Wekan
+- If you are the person in your company that gets yelled at when something breaks in new version of Wekan.
-- If you think xet7 releasing new version of Wekan every day directly to stable production Snap channel is in any way risky
+- If you think xet7 releasing new version of Wekan every day directly to stable production Snap channel is in any way risky.

 ## What usually happens when Wekan gets broken